Ocean Nomads at the Cross-Re-Tour Workshop in Riga

 It was great to meet others working on maritime and water-based innovation.
 A few highlights:

-• Sailing Point (Slovenia) – Sailing Events PRO – Creating Sustainable Sport Events: Leveraging digital tools to measure waste, water use, and food impact at global regattas—setting new sustainability standards in sailing
+• Sailing Point (Slovenia), Sailing Events PRO, creating sustainable sport events: using digital tools to measure waste, water use, and food impact at global regattas, setting new sustainability standards in sailing.

-• Maristra (Slovenia) – Take Your Butt With You: Tackling coastal plastic pollution via smart education on cigarette butts, using gamified apps and community action to boost eco-conscious tourism.
+• Maristra (Slovenia), Take Your Butt With You: tackling coastal plastic pollution through smart education on cigarette butts, using gamified apps and community action to boost eco-conscious tourism.

-• Kiel Marinas (Germany) – Sustainable Marina Energy Integration: Leisure boats feed unused solar power into marina grids, making energy use more sustainable and tapping into a floating solar network.
+• Kiel Marinas (Germany), Sustainable Marina Energy Integration: leisure boats feed unused solar power into marina grids, making energy use more sustainable and connecting to a floating solar network.

-• New Dimension Scuba (Malta – Dive into a greener future: Promoting reusable water bottles to reduce single-use plastics and dive truck emissions, lessening the environmental impact of the diving community.
+• New Dimension Scuba (Malta), Dive into a greener future: promoting reusable water bottles to reduce single-use plastics and dive truck emissions, reducing the environmental impact of the diving community.

-• Boat Bike Tours (Netherlands) – Sustainable fuel & emissions tracking for net zero voyages: A Net Zero Cloud for bike & barge holidays, visualizing CO2 emissions, fuel and real time energy monitoring, shore power usage & onboard menu choices.
+• Boat Bike Tours (Netherlands), sustainable fuel and emissions tracking for net-zero voyages: a Net Zero Cloud for bike and barge holidays, visualising CO2 emissions, fuel and real-time energy monitoring, shore power usage, and onboard menu choices.

-• CAP A MAR (Spain) – Fostering Innovative Sustainable Heritage through a New Engagement in Tourism: Promote sustainable marine culture and fishing through interactive tools to educate visitors on responsible consumption and environmental protection.
+• Cap a Mar (Spain), fostering innovative sustainable heritage through a new engagement in tourism: promoting sustainable marine culture and fishing through interactive tools that educate visitors on responsible consumption and environmental protection.

 Some other operators blend maritime offers into broader sustainable tourism concepts, though not as their main focus.